realwsq/brainwide-RRR-encoding-model/README.md

 # brainwide-RRR-encoding-model

-🚧 *This project is under active development.
-Stay tuned for updates!* 🚧

 ## Overview

 This project implements a simple but efficient linear encoding model for describing the single-neuron, task-driven responses.